ankraft/ACME-oneM2M-CSE/docs/ACMEScript-commands.md

 PROCEDURE [&lt;result>]

 This command defines a procedure.
 A procedure is a named sequence of commands that is executed in its own context.
-A procedure mqy have zero, one, or more arguments, which can be accessed via the [argc](ACMEScript-macros.md#macro_argc) and [argv](ACMEScript-macros.md#macro_argv)  macros.
+A procedure may have zero, one, or more arguments, which can be accessed via the [argc](ACMEScript-macros.md#macro_argc) and [argv](ACMEScript-macros.md#macro_argv)  macros.
 A procedure may also return a result, which is returned to the calling scope, see [ENDPROCEDURE](#command_endprocedure) for details.

 One can regard a procedure as a script-local command definition.